mrmxf/gh-opentsg-tsig-demos/README.md

 Every field is required

-Run the following to generate the cube tsig and obj files.
+Run the following to generate the cube TSIG and obj files.

 ```cmd
 ./generator --conf ./examples/cube.yaml --outputFile ./examples/cube